elkhayyat/dj-access-logger/README.md

 The middleware will automatically log HTTP requests and responses based on the configuration.

 ## Documentation
-For more detailed documentation, visit Read the Docs.
+For detailed documentation, visit [Read the Docs](https://dj-access-logger.readthedocs.io/en/latest/).

 ## License